-Yes, this is a sturdy cake so perfectly suitable for freezing.
+Yes, this is a sturdy cake, so it is perfectly suitable for freezing.
 Allow to cool completely, wrap in clingfilm and again in foil.
 Cakes freeze well for around 3 months.
-This apple cake is actually quite delicious served hot with custard (though this is absolutely not how it would be served in Germany!)
+This apple cake is quite delicious served hot with custard (though this is not how it would be served in Germany!)

 How can I tell my cake is cooked?

-It should be well risen and golden brown.
-A skewer inserted into the thickest part of the cake batter should come out clean, or perhaps with a few small crumbs attached.
+It should be well-risen and golden brown.
+A skewer inserted into the thickest part of the cake batter should come out clean or with a few small crumbs attached.

 Easy German Apple Cake